DessimozLab/HogProf/README.md

-# Pyrprofiler
+# PyProfiler

-  - Pyprofiler is an extensible and tunable approach to phylogenetic profiling using orthology data.
+  - PyProfiler is an extensible and tunable approach to phylogenetic profiling using orthology data.
 It is powered by minhash based datastructures and computationally efficient.
   - Still under major development and may change
   - Magic

 # Features

   - Using orthoxoml files and a taxonomy calculated enhanced phylogenies of each family
   - These are transformed into minhash signatures and a locally sensitive hashing forest object for search and comparison of profiles
   - Taxonomic levels and evolutionary event types ( presence, loss, duplication ) can have custom weight in profile construction
   - Optimization of weights using machine learning

 If you run into any problems feel free to contact me at [dmoi@unil.ch](dmoi@unil.ch)

 # Quickstart

 ```
 $ git clone https://github.com/DessimozLab/pyprofiler.git